-While I am sure there are a handful of people who love job interviews, the list of people who hate them is much longer.
-After all, who likes having their career, and often their character, put under a microscope for judgment?
-Regardless, a job interview is a necessary step in your path to a new career, and with some insight and study, it’s the perfect place to demonstrate why you’re the right candidate for a job.
+A job interview is a necessary step in your path to a new career.
+With some insight and study, it’s the perfect place to demonstrate why you’re the right candidate for a job.
 The questions asked may differ interview to interview and industry to industry, but there are a number of mainstays that are worth brushing up on.

 Chances are good that the job you will be interviewing for is not your first job.
 It’s even more likely that you are currently employed elsewhere, and this interview itself is another step closer to your exit from your current employer.
 So, don’t be surprised when they ask, “Why are you leaving your current job?” or, “Why did you leave your last role?”